wenzhouyidu/Light-VQA/README.md

 # LightVQA
-Dataset and codes will be released soon.
+Dataset and codes are in branch master.